West Point, Utah

 West Point is a city in Davis County, Utah, United States.
 It is part of the Ogden–Clearfield, Utah Metropolitan Statistical Area.
 The population was 9,511 at the 2010 census, up from 6,033 in 2000.
-The estimated population in 2019 was 10,957.
+The population in the 2020 census was 10,963.
 The city has experienced quick growth centered primarily around single-family residential construction.

 West Point was first settled in March 1867.
 The community was named after the United States Military Academy at West Point.
 Before it was incorporated, the region was informally called "South Hooper" and "Muskrat Springs".

 Geography

 West Point is located along the eastern shoreline of the Great Salt Lake, and an extensive network of wetlands is strung along the western boundaries.
 These areas are essential to migrating birds.

 The cities of Clinton and Hooper are located to the north, Clearfield is to the east, and the city of Syracuse is to the south.

 According to the United States Census Bureau, the city has a total area of 19.0 sqkm, of which 18.9 sqkm is land and 0.1 sqkm, or 0.55%, is water.
 The official annexation policy plan of the city would allow for the city to add a few more square miles to its territory.
 This area is located in the northwest corner of Davis County and is currently unincorporated.